-Silicol gel: To sooth the digestive tract and facilitate the removal of any toxins from the body, the substance silicic acid, as found in Silicol gel can be a useful supplement to consider.
+- Silicol gel: To soothe the digestive tract and facilitate the removal of any toxins from the body, the substance silicic acid, as found in Silicol gel can be a useful supplement to consider.

 If the cause of your joint pain is not clear, seek help from your doctor to get a diagnosis.
 This will give you the best chance of using the right medication or approach for your problem.
 If natural remedies and lifestyle changes do not help your joint pain associated with IBS, your doctors may suggest prescribed anti-inflammatory drugs.
 If so, please always read the product information leaflet and be aware of any possible side effects.